amina-haq/JET-Coding-Assignment/README.md

 ```

 *2) Install dependencies:*
+Run the below code in the terminal
 ```bash
 pip install -r requirements.txt
 ```
-Run the above code in the terminal

 *3) Run the Flask app:*
 ```bash